joaomh/xgboost-catboost-lgbm/README.md

 The breast cancer dataset is a classic and very easy binary classification dataset.

 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-They describe characteristics of the cell nuclei present in the image
+They describe the characteristics of the cell nuclei present in the image

 ```python